IgniparousTempest/py-minutiae-viewer/README.md

 ## Acknowledgements

-I would appreciate it if you mentioned this tool in any paper that benefitted from its use, here is the bibtex entry:
+Please cite this tool in any paper that benefitted from its use.
+That would make me happy :) Here is the bibtex entry:

     @misc{Pitcher2017,
       author = {Pitcher, C.R.},